conge/RLFinalProject/finlal_project.md

 In the repeated presentation experiment,  the performance declines as λ increases with TD(0) method has the best performance.
 The error increases rapidly as λ approaching to 1 (Figure 2) with TD(1) has the worst performance.

 As shown in figure 3, the value of learning rate has evident effects on the performance of TD(λ) and most of the TD(λ) performed the best when α = 0.2 (the best α in Sutton's original paper is 0.3).
-Figure 4 shows the RMS error level of TD(λ) when the best λ is applied .
+Figure 4 shows the best RMS error level of for each λ in TD(λ) when the best α is applied to the corresponding λ.
+In this case, TD(0) does not have the best performance any more, and TD(0.2) seems to have the best performance.

 ## Discussion